 Fire Suppression System

 A Fire Suppression System is used to contain, extinguish and sometimes prevent fire entirely from occurring or spreading.
-There are many different types available and commonly used today.
+There are many types of system designs available and commonly used today.

 Some are still currently in use, but are no longer in production and actually illegal to manufacture.
 Make sure you know the difference between these systems, as using the wrong fire suppression system can actually do more damage than the fire itself.